-In some locations, Airbnb hosts may have one of two features available to handle occupancy tax.
+In some locations, Airbnb hosts may have a collect and remit feature available to handle occupancy tax.
 Hosts should not collect occupancy taxes separately for those jurisdictions.

-If your country of residence is part of the European Union, you may need to assess Value Added Tax (VAT) on the services you provide.
-We encourage you to consult a tax advisor in your area for more insight on this and assistance assessing VAT on the services you provide if necessary.
+If your country of residence is part of the European Union, Latin America, China, or South Korea, you may need to assess value added tax (VAT) on the services you provide.
+We encourage you to consult a tax advisor in your jurisdiction for more insight or if you need assistance assessing VAT on the services you provide.

-Additionally, Airbnb is required to collect VAT on its service fees in countries that tax Electronically Supplied Services.
-Currently, that includes all countries in the EU, Switzerland, Norway, Iceland, and South Africa.
+Additionally, Airbnb is required to collect VAT on its service fees in countries that tax electronically supplied services.
+Currently, that includes all countries in the EU, Switzerland, Norway, Iceland, South Africa, and Albania.